NishikinoSky/NishikinoSky.github.io/_posts/2020-10-16-Operating-System.md

 CPU-->Memory & I/O

 ### Memory
-Data sotred in memory and each byte is labeled by a unique address.
+Data stored in memory and each byte is labeled by a unique address.

 ### CPU
 > Program counter